noobling/prof-comp/Minutes/W32-Mentor1/2018-W32-3 13h30 • Wed 8th Aug • Minutes • First Mentor Meeting.md

+---
-% Minutes of First Meeting with Mentor
+title: Minutes of First Meeting with Mentor
-% CITS3200 Group R
+author: CITS3200 Group R
-% Wednesday the 8th of August 2018
+date: Wednesday the 8th of August 2018
+...

 # Welcome